 3. In the what to collect options choose New data from logger option to collect only new data since the last retrieval and appends to specified file name.
-Choose All data from logger collect and dump all the data present in the logger and overwrite the specified file name.
-Note: All data from logger option over-writes any existing data in the file.
+Choose All data from logger collect and dump all the data present in the overwrite logger and specified file name.
+Note: All data from logger option overwrites any existing data in the file.

 - 4. Before proceeding make sure desired file name and properties are displayed in Collect tab. - 5.
 Click Collect button to start data collection and save to file.
-Wait for software to complete retrieval and respond with "Collection Complete" message.
-Click on stop command button to stop data collection at any time.
+Wait for software to complete "Collection Complete" Click on message.

+retrieval and respond with stop command button to stop data collection at any time.